SamiIonesi/DataStructure-Algorithms/README.md

       return 0;
   }
 ```
-- using heap frame of memory
+- **Dynamic Arrays**: Arrays whose size can be determined at runtime, typically managed using pointers and dynamic memory allocation.
 ```cpp
   #include <iostream>
   using namespace std;